o-ran-sc/o-du-l2/docs/api-docs.rst

       k.
 Slice Reconfiguration Request : MAC receives Slice Reconfiguration request and forwards the request to SCH as per Section 9.2.3.2.4 of the AAD Spec

+      l.
+Paging Indication : MAC receives Paging Indication and forwards the trigger to SCH as per Section 9.2.3.2.13 of the AAD Spec

    B. Scheduler to MAC

       a.
 Cell Configuration Response - Response to cell configuration request from MAC, as per Section 9.2.3.3.1 of the AAD Spec